omec-project/sdcore-docs/developer/aiab5g.rst

 Aether In a Box - 5G
 ====================

-Previously developers used Aether in a Box (AIAB) environment to test SD-Core.
-But AIAB is now deprecated and Aether OnRamp is suggested way for developers to install Aether.
+Previously developers used Aether in a Box (AiaB) environment to test SD-Core.
+But AiaB is now deprecated and Aether OnRamp is suggested way for developers to install Aether.

 The documentation for deploying SD-Core (Private 5G) solution on a Kubernetes cluster is